coccoinomane/crabada.py/README.md

 # To do

+* Fix `closeLoots`
+* Merge mines.py and reinforce.py helpers in Mine class
 * Avoid losing gas on failed reinforce
-* Fix `closeLoots`
 * Use a virtual environment to manage dependencies
 * Multi-user support: send teams from multiple wallets